Interest tax relief

 - we’ll challenge any tax relief applications if the loan has an artificially inflated rate of interest on capital over £300,000

-Interest tax relief for the purchase or extension of a let property
+Interest tax relief for the purchase or extension of letting property

 The interest can be claimed as an expense against the letting income on loans used for: